 - Communication: The key providers in Malta are Melita and GO; they both offer quick links and combo packages which include internet, TV, and phone services.
 Malta Communications Authority provides information on how to choose a provider and service plan.
 An e-residence card is required to set up an account.
 An installation fee and deposit needs to be paid, which are expensive in the absence of an e-residence card.
 Vodafone, Melita and GO are the key players in the mobile phone space, providing offers such as ‘pay as you go’ or monthly plans.
 Sim cards are also available in a wide range of shops.
 The cheapest options start with around €20 a month but with data, international calls, and other services, it will cost more.
 All service providers tend to equip their users with an online portal where they can view invoices, history of transactions, request customer support, and pay their bills.

-The standard of living in Malta also depends on the kind of schooling one selects for the children.
+The standard of living in Malta after you are done with citizenship by investment Malta also depends on the kind of schooling one selects for the children.
 There are various schools to opt from.

 - State School: The state school system is free including the textbooks and payments only need to be made for the uniforms, stationery, and school trips.
 There is one state primary school in most municipalities and larger villages across the country.
 Secondary schools are usually only in bigger towns.

 - Church School: Church schools are also free but require contributions from parents, which have gone up in the past few years.
 The costs can range between €150 – €600 a year per child.
 They are generally single-sex only, although there have been efforts to make them co-educational.
 These church schools have admissions based on a ballot system only.
 As per the law, anyone, including non-Catholics or even non-Christians, can enroll to attend the schools.
 Nevertheless, they do tend to have a long waiting list and give priority to siblings of kids already attending the school.
 Church schools normally use English as the chosen language for education and writing.